 Many houses in East Kessler Park blend into the hilly, wooded landscape and are located within walking distance of downtown.
 Coombs Creek and Kidd Springs Creek flow through the neighborhood on their way to the Trinity River.
 Kessler Parkway Park and the Combs Creek walking and bike trail line the northern edge.

-Vice President: Vince Fall
+Vice President: Carol Huang

 Ken and Amber moved to this beautiful neighborhood in early 2017.
-"I love the fact that every home is different along with the hills, winding streets, large trees and just the lovely park feel it has, EKP is AWESOME.
+"I love the fact that every home is different along with the hills, winding streets, large trees and just the lovely park feel it has.
+EKP is AWESOME.
 I decided to volunteer on EKPNA board to get to know the neighborhood and my neighbors better."

 Ken and Amber moved to this beautiful neighborhood in early 2017.
-"I love the fact that every home is different along with the hills, winding streets, large trees and just the lovely park feel it has, EKP is AWESOME.
+"I love the fact that every home is different along with the hills, winding streets, large trees and just the lovely park feel it has.
+EKP is AWESOME.
 I decided to volunteer on EKPNA board to get to know the neighborhood and my neighbors better."

 Beautification: Tina Bass